DylanAlloy/UnicornBreakfast/README.md

 # How

   `vagrant up` inside of the directory.
+Use sudo if it says it "fails early on" and you're on Linux.

 It will take some time to install everything until it finishes; at which point we can explore our Caravel interface at `localhost:1234` or `127.0.0.1:1234`.
 Login with admin/admin.